anant123aps/hospital-management-system/README.md

-Hotel Management System
+Hospital Management System

 Overview

-This is a Python console-based Hotel Management System developed to manage hotel room bookings and customer details.
+This is a Python console-based Hospital Management System developed to manage patient records and basic hospital operations.

 Features

-- View available rooms
+- Add new patient records
-- Book a room
+- View all patient details
-- Check customer details
+- Search for a patient
-- Check room availability
+- Update patient information
-- Cancel a booking
+- Delete patient records
 - Exit the application

 Technologies Used